cenriqueortiz/Introduction-to-the-Facebook-SDK-for-Android/Introduction to the Facebook SDK for Android (Jan 2019)/Introduction to the Facebook SDK for Android (Jan 2019).md

 If your app is going to share binary attachments such as images, you need to define a `FacebookContentProvider`in the `AndroidManifest.xml`, as shown next.

-Listing X - Defining `FacebookContentProvider` in the AndroidManifest.xml
+Listing 23 - Defining `FacebookContentProvider` in the AndroidManifest.xml
 ```xml
 <provider android:authorities="com.facebook.app.FacebookContentProvider{@string/facebook_app_id}"
     android:name="com.facebook.FacebookContentProvider"